apache/cordova-docs/docs/en/edge/cordova/compass/compass.watchHeading.md

 - Android
 - iPhone
-- Windows Phone 7 ( if available in hardware )
+- Windows Phone 7 and 8 ( if available in hardware )
 - Bada 1.2 & 2.x
 - webOS
 - Tizen